All Episodes

 Outside of marriage, I don't have to do anything I don't want to do.

-Yeah, well, no husband has that kind of freedom, but I mean everywhere else.
+And there aren't too many people that can – there aren't – yeah, well, no husband has that kind of freedom, but I mean everywhere else.

-I don't have to do things I don't want to do anymore in in order to be successful or what have you.
+I don't have to do things I don't want to do anymore in order to be successful or what have you.

 I've gotten there.

-But so when I decide to do TV, it really is just an instinct reaction.
+So when I decide to do TV, it really is just an instinct reaction.

-Normal reaction to get him to turn it down.
+A normal reaction again, turn it down.

-Nope, not interested, sorry.
+Nope, not interested.

 And sometimes, I said, wait a minute.